Skip to main content

 Exploring Blended Whiskies

-To ensure some variety in my collection, I opted for Monkey Shoulder, a blend of three whiskies:
+To broaden my collection, I settled on Monkey Shoulder, a blend composed of three distinct whiskies:

 Tasting Notes